-- WL-1: Avoidance measures include 1) siting facilities predominantly on the previously plowed and disturbed areas of the MPE, wherever possible, 2) siting the substation adjacent to the interconnecting transmission line for both Projects, 3) leaving unfenced and avoiding disturbance in f the ephemeral channels in the MPE, which will provide corridors for wildlife movement and wildlife connectivity function. - WL-2: Mitigation measures to avoid impacts to nesting migratory birds including burrowing owls, and fossorial species if required by an agency, will be developed in consultation with the WDFW and EFSEC.
-Details regarding the implementation of mitigation measures for impacts to the active nests and burrows, if any, will be identified prior to construction within the MPE. - WL-3: Minimization measures include: - Siting facilities predominantly on the previously plowed and disturbed areas of the MPE, whenever possible. - Implement the Vegetation Management Plan which will include noxious weed control measures to limit further spread of noxious weeds in the MPE. - WL-4: A Habitat Restoration and Mitigation Plan will be developed in consultation with WDFW and EFSEC.
+- WL-1: Avoidance measures include 1) siting facilities predominantly on the previously plowed and disturbed areas of the MPE, wherever possible, 2) siting the substation adjacent to the interconnecting transmission line for both Projects, 3) leaving the majority of the ephemeral channels unfenced which will provide corridors for wildlife movement and wildlife connectivity function, and 4) minimizing disturbance in the ephemeral channels in the MPE crossed by permanent and temporary access roads. - WL-2: Mitigation measures to avoid impacts to nesting migratory birds, including burrowing owls, and fossorial species if required by an agency, will be developed in consultation with the WDFW and EFSEC.
+Details regarding the implementation of mitigation measures for impacts to the active nests and burrows if any will be identified prior to construction within the MPE. - WL-3: Minimization measures include: - Siting facilities predominantly on the previously plowed and disturbed areas of the MPE, wherever possible.

+- Implement the Vegetation Management Plan, which will include noxious weed control measures to limit further spread of noxious weeds in the MPE. - WL-4: A Habitat Restoration and Mitigation Plan will be developed in consultation with WDFW and EFSEC.
 The Plan will detail the implementation of mitigation measures for impacts to the shrub-steppe habitat. - WL-5: Best Management Practices include: - When necessary, downward-directed lighting will be used to minimize horizontal or skyward illumination.
-Unnecessary lighting like steady-burning, high intensity lights will be turned off at night to limit attraction of migratory birds and bats. - Where applicable, above-ground collector or transmission lines are designed and constructed to minimize avian electrocution, per the guidelines outlined in Avian Power Line Interaction Committee standards (APLIC 2012). - In accordance with WAC 173-60-050, construction activities will only occur between the hours of seven a.m. and ten p.m.

-- Environmental awareness training will be provided to construction and operation staff and contractors on applicable wildlife resource protection measures, including: (1) federal and state laws (e.g., those that prohibit animal collection or removal); and (2) awareness of sensitive habitats and bird species, potential bird nesting areas, and general wildlife issues. - Traffic speeds on unpaved roads will be limited to 25 miles per hour to minimize generation of fugitive dust and wildlife collisions. - Following decommissioning, reclamation shall help to reduce the likelihood of ecological resource impacts in disturbed areas.
+Unnecessary lighting like steady-burning, high intensity lights will be turned off at night to limit attraction of migratory birds and bats. - Where applicable, above-ground collector or transmission lines are designed and constructed to minimize avian electrocution, per the guidelines outlined in Avian Power Line Interaction Committee standards (APLIC 2012). - o In accordance with WAC 173-60-050, construction activities will only occur between the hours of seven am and ten pm. - Environmental awareness training will be provided to construction and operation staff and contractors on applicable wildlife resource protection measures, including: (1) federal and state laws (e.g., those that prohibit animal collection or removal); and (2) awareness of sensitive habitats and bird species, potential bird nesting areas, and general wildlife issues. - Traffic speeds on unpaved roads will be limited to 25 miles per hour to minimize generation of fugitive dust and wildlife collisions. - Following decommissioning, reclamation shall help to reduce the likelihood of ecological resource impacts in disturbed areas.